Yag000/nvim/README.md

 ## Installation

-For now the installation is manual and I use the packer plugin manager.
+For now the installation is manual and I use the lazyvim plugin manager.
-As packer is no longer maintained, I will probably switch to another one soon.

 ## Dependencies